ragibkl/adblock-dns-server/README.md

 ## DNS Query Logs

 You can also see the logs of all dns requests that you make to the server.

 For privacy reasons, the logs viewer will only show you queries based on your current IP address.
 If you make any dns queries from an IP address, you can only view those queries on a web browser from the same IP address.
+Additionally, the logs file is emptied every 10 minutes.

 On your web broweser, simply visit the logs endpoint on port 8080 to view your logs, i.e.: `http://X.X.X.X:8080`